eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/restrictData.md

 sidebar_position: 4
 ---

----
-**NOTE:**
-This chapter is still work in progress.
-Check back layer!

----

 ## Create an asset

 Bob will once again be the data provider and Alice is interested in Bob’s data assets.
 Bob, as a data provider, creates an asset.